Tilly Corteen-Coleman

 Matilda Rose Corteen-Coleman (born 23 August 2007) is an English cricketer who currently plays for Surrey and Southern Brave.
 She plays as a slow left-arm orthodox bowler.

+She made her international debut for England in May 2026, in an ODI against New Zealand.

 Early life

 Corteen-Coleman was born on 23 August 2007 in Canterbury, Kent.

 Domestic career

 On 21 April 2024, Corteen-Coleman made her debut for Kent, against Middlesex in the ECB Women's County One-Day, taking 1/19 from her 9 overs.

 On 5 April 2024, it was announced that Corteen-Coleman had been added to the South East Stars squad on a Pay As You Play contract.
 She had previously been in the side's Academy squad.
 She made her debut for the side on 19 May 2024, against Western Storm in the Charlotte Edwards Cup, bowling four overs for 24 runs.

 She was drafted by Southern Brave for the 2024 season of The Hundred.

 Corteen-Coleman took four wickets in four successive balls as South East Stars beat Northern Diamonds by six wickets in the Charlotte Edwards Cup on 31 May 2024.
 She had Sterre Kalis caught off the final delivery of her third over and then removed Grace Hall, Katie Levick and Rachel Slater at the start of her last.
 Overall in 2024, she played 19 matches for South East Stars, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 25 wickets with a best bowling of 5/19.